-Programming may occur at any time during the program period to meet the minimum dosage.
-Learn24 supports inperson and virtual programs but has a preference for in-person programming.
+Programming may occur at any time during the grant period to meet the minimum dosage described above.
+Learn24 supports in-person and virtual programs but has a preference for in-person programming.
 All in-person programs will need to adhere to safety and security measures required by Mayoral Orders, DC Department of Health, or any DC Law.

-A.2.8 Program Locations
+A.2.6 Program Locations